 Who Is Affected by PTSD?

 When we say PTSD, or Post Traumatic Stress Disorder, most people will automatically think of traumatized war veterans.
 However, in reality, not everyone who goes to war and experiences a traumatic event or events gets PTSD.
 In fact, only a small percentage of people who struggle with PTSD are war vets.
 According to PTSD statistics, 70% of adults in the United States have experienced some kind of traumatic event or events.
 Of that percentage, 20% of those people develop PTSD.
+Usually these people are told that it will be a life-long challenge for them.
+At Be in Health, we want to teach you how to overcome PTSD and the surprising root cause behind it.

 It is clear that trauma alone is not the determining factor of whether or not a person experiences PTSD.
 So what is actually behind it?
 Is it something that can be overcome or has that person been sentenced to a life of just coping with it?
 Is there a cure for PTSD?